SFTtech/openage/doc/code/coordinate-systems.md

 camgame
 -------
-game camera coordinates.
+Game camera coordinates.
 orthonormal 2D (x, y), integer, in pixels

-origin is center of window, positive in right and up directions
+The origin is the center of the window, positive in right and up directions

 while in game rendering mode, the renderer accepts coordinates of this type.

 camhud
 ------
-game camera coordinates.
+Game camera coordinates.
 orthonormal 2D (x, y), integer, in pixels

-origin is bottom left corner of window, positive in right and up directions
+The origin is the bottom left corner of window, positive in right and up directions

 while in hud rendering mode, the renderer accepts coordinates of this type.

 term
 ----
-terminal character coordinates.
+Terminal character coordinates.
 orthonormal 2D (x, y), integer, in characters

 origin is top left corner of console area, positive in right and down directions